fountum/acit-2420-assignment-1/README.md

 - This command will try to get your account details.
 ![](/assets/doctl-account-get.png)

-If the command successfully prints your account information, you've succesfully added you API token to `doctl`.
+If the command successfully prints your account information, you've successfully added you API token to `doctl`.

 ### External References
 https://docs.digitalocean.com/reference/doctl/how-to/install/